 The Flourish Process

-We can’t say it enough: we believe placemaking lives at the center of our heart, soul, mind,and strength, and is demonstrated most clearly by our love for our neighbor(hood).
+We can’t say it enough: we believe placemaking lives at the center of our heart, soul, mind, and strength, and is demonstrated most clearly by how we tangibly contribute to the flourishing of our community.
 To that end, it is important to define the quadrants of Flourish’s placemaking work:

-The HEART work of placemaking examines our *current* posture towards our neighbors and our presence in the neighborhood—how our love for our neighbors is expressed through the ways in which we live within the larger ecosystem of our community.
+The HEART work of placemaking examines our *current* posture towards our community and our presence within it—how our care for our community is expressed through the ways in which we live within its greater ecosystem.
 HEART work is generally concerned with answering these three questions:

-- How well does our neighborhood know and value us?
+• How well does our community know and value us?

 ACTION STEPS in this quadrant can include:

-- Listening session with church leadership to understand current engagement with the surrounding community
+• Listening session with institution/organization leadership to understand current engagement with the surrounding community

-- Listening session(s) with key stakeholders and community members to understand their perception of the church, as well as their hopes and desires
+• Listening session(s) with key stakeholders and community members to understand their perception of your institution/organization, as well as their hopes and desires

-- IDI work with church leadership (especially in diverse communities) to understand the opportunities for growth in intercultural competency
+• IDI work with institution/organization leadership (especially in diverse communities) to understand the opportunities for growth in intercultural competency

 GUIDING QUESTION:

-“What is our current understanding and expression of what it means to love our neighbor(hood)?”
+“What is our current understanding and expression of what it means to contribute to the flourishing of our community?”

-NOT What do we believe about loving our neighbor?
+NOT What do we believe about serving our community?

-OR How do we hope to love our neighbor better?
+OR How do we hope to serve our community better?

-BUT How have we *demonstrated* love for our neighbor up to the present day?
+BUT How have we *demonstrated* our care for our community up to the present day?

 OUR CULTURE AND BELIEFS

-The SOUL work of placemaking centers on our church’s culture and beliefs—our beliefs about God and faith, and the ways in which they are manifested in the life of our congregation.
+The SOUL work of placemaking centers on our culture—examining our core beliefs and values, and the ways in which they are manifested in the life of our institution or organization.
 SOUL work concerns itself with these three questions:

-- How does our perspective on God shape our self-understanding of what it means to be the church?
+• How do our core beliefs and values shape our self-understanding of what it means to be a good neighbor?

-- How have those perspectives shaped the kind of congregation we are today?
+• How have those perspectives shaped the kind of institution or organization we are today?

 ACTION STEPS in this quadrant can include:

-- Listening session(s) with church leadership to understand church’s history, current mission/vision/values, socio-economic demographics, and theology
+• Listening session(s) with institution/organization leadership to understand its history, current mission/vision/values, beliefs, and socio-economic demographics

-- Internal church assessment(s) to identify assets to leverage, barriers to overcome, and possibilities to explore
+• Internal institution/organization assessment(s) to identify strengths to leverage, barriers to overcome, and possibilities to explore

-- Equipping the church with resources (sermon series, small group studies, etc.) to help guide the congregation into this new placemaking work
+• Equipping leadership with resources to help guide the institution/organization into this new placemaking work

 GUIDING QUESTION: